They carry your products. They carry your merchandise. They may even carry your employees or field personnel. Now, let them carry your brand.

 3. They’re Long-Lasting

 Commercials last a few seconds.
 Online campaigns a few weeks.
 Basic billboard packages a few months.
-Corporate vehicle graphics?
+Custom corporate vehicle graphics?
 Those can last for years.
 Few other marketing channels tout the same lifespan at the same price point.
 Custom-wrapped cars and trucks consistently deliver three-to-six years of usage — and sometimes longer, depending on care and storage.
 As long as your vehicle contains its original coat of factory paint, wraps and graphics should stick and stay.
 Consider the following facts:

 - Most warranties protect and maintain custom vehicle wraps for up to five years.